NickCullen/vici/readme.md

 - > cd Project
 - > cmake ..

-You will not see the Visual studio solution in the Project folder.
+You will now see the Visual studio solution in the Project folder.
 - Open Project/Vici.sln
 - ctrl + shift + B to build